Racket features: GUI programming

 The GUI can be hand-coded in this way or with the help of a GUI designer program available on PLaneT.

 Slideshow

-Slide-based presentations can also be developed in Racket using the slideshow language, much like Beamer, but with Racket's programmatic facilities.
+Slide-based presentations can also be developed in Racket using the slideshow language, much like Beamer, but with Racket's programming facilities.
 Elements of the slides are pictures that can be combined.

 For example, the following program displays in full-screen a title slide, followed by a slide with some pictures.
 The vc-append and hc-append functions combine pictures vertically and horizontally, respectively, and centered on the other axis.